SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 I don't answer, I simply press our lips together.
 We hold each other tight and close our eyes as Rainbow takes in my answer.

-After the kiss Rainbow asks another question, "Why didn't you just ask me out like a normal pony?"
+After the kiss, Rainbow asks another question, "Why didn't you just ask me out like a normal pony?"

 "Wouldn't you say this was more fun, darling?"